 "Pawternity" leave is a new concept that's taking off in the UK, reports USA Today.
 Talk to your boss about whether she might be open to you taking a few days off, working from home, or stepping out for an extra half hour at lunch so you can run home to take your dog for a midday walk.
 Be honest and don't guilt your boss into being accommodating.
 But, it won't hurt to share photos of your new canine family member and describe the heartbreaking puppy eyes you get every morning when you leave the house.
 Adopting a new puppy (or any dog) for that matter is a big responsibility.
 You should only do so when you know you and your family will have time to devote to him, his training and development.

 Bringing home a new pet takes lots of time, love and devotion, and it's impossible to explain to your furry bundle of joy that you have to go to work.
 But by thinking through your options and having a plan in place, you can avoid the stress and guilt you feel when you have to leave your dog alone.
 And if it's any consolation, it makes the time you do get to spend together all that more special.

-Kara Murphy is a freelance writer in Erie, Pa. with a goldendoodle named Maddie.
+Kara Murphy is a freelance writer and pet parent who lives in Erie, Pa.
+She has a goldendoodle named Maddie.